dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The voice boards each supported one telephone line.
 They consisted of a telephone interface, a voice encoder/decoder, some memory, and an Intel 80186 microcomputer.

 The software for the main computer board was written in C. The operating system was MP/M-86, an early command-line–driven, multiprocessing, disk operating system.
-MP/M was the poor man’s UNIX.
+MP/M was the poor man's UNIX.

 The software for the voice boards was written in assembler, and had no operating system.
 Communication between Deep Thought and the voice boards occurred through shared memory.